Library Hat Rotating Header Image

 • To a user who just got to this database, seeing another Log-in vs. Register box makes them doubt if their initial authentication was successful.

-(If you run a website, you do not want to make your user to worry if their first action to get into the site was a failure!)
+(If you run a website, you do not want to make your user worry if their first action to get into the site was a failure!)

 • To experienced users, it is confusing where to do what they used to do, which is what they really want from this site.
 That is, running a search for clinical information.